Andrettin/Wyrmsun/readme.txt

 - New tribes can now split off from your tribe (settling unoccupied nearby provinces) under certain circumstances.
 - Roads can now be built (linking tiles with roads is necessary to allow them to produce over 200 output of their resource; only polities can build roads).
 - Add 1 lumber resource to Svarinshaug.
+- Factions now have capitals (identified by a crown symbol on the tile).

 -----------------------------------------------------------------------
 - 2.1.6